vtcodecamp/2019.vtcodecamp.org/src/sponsor.md

 ---
 layout: default-layout.njk
-title:  "Sponsor VT Code Camp 2019"
+title:  "Be a Sponsor for VT Code Camp 2019"
 ---

 <section class="main" >